29 Beautiful RV Makeovers with Unpainted Cabinets

 When we first moved in, I had a hard time convincing my husband that renovating the interior was a good idea, so we compromised by painting the walls a light gray color (a Benjamin Moore color called “Into the Gloaming”) to complement the maple cabinetry.

-Over time, I came to really love the look and was glad I didn’t paint over our solid maple cabinets.
+Over time, I came to love the look and was glad I didn’t paint over our solid maple cabinets.
 I think it looks nicer and more unique than it would have if we had painted all of the trim and cabinetry white.

 Also, painting the walls was not difficult.
 I used two coats of Valspar Signature Paint + Primer All-in-One from Lowe’s without any additional prep or primer.
 It turned out great and never scratched or peeled.